richelbilderbeek/cpp/content/CppAndroidDevelopmentQtCreatorUbuntu.md

     this is done in the previous step already

 From this step on, I cannot find out what to do.
-According to [2], the instructions come out 2-3 weeks after the 19th of January 2011.
+According to [2], the instructions come out 2-3 weeks after the 19th January 2011.

 ## External links